jdevstatic-tutorials/content-dev-workflow/README.md

 possible.
 I tried using GitHub
-Desktop and VS Code or GitHub Gist, etc., as additional tools, but it's not that simple.
+Desktop and VS Code or GitHub Gist, etc., as additional tools, but the workflow would not be that simple.
 Don't get me wrong, they are great technologies but the way I want it is as simple as possible.
 So,